 Historically, rangeland monitoring has failed to take the holistic approach that these complex landscapes require.
 This includes acknowledging the millennia of interactions between people and their livestock across rangelands, which has resulted in complex socio-ecological systems.

-Recognising this, SFA's project will explore the role that Traditional Ecological Knowledge (TEK) held by Mongolian pastoralists can play in contributing rangeland monitoring data to sustainability systems.
-This approach will empower Mongolian pastoralists to contribute to landscape monitoring, as well as improving the quality of monitoring data.
+Recognising this, SFA's project explored the role that Pastoral Ecological Knowledge (PEK) and pastoralists can play in contributing rangeland monitoring data to sustainability systems.
+This approach aimed to empower Mongolian pastoralists to contribute to landscape monitoring, as well as improving the quality of monitoring data.